 BSNS 7851 Teaching Practicum in Management 3 hrs.
 BSNS 7852 Teaching Practicum in Marketing 3 hrs.
 BSNS 7853 Teaching Practicum in Accounting 3 hrs.
 BSNS 7854 Teaching Practicum in Finance 3 hrs.

 A year-long supervised experience focusing on the identification and application of best teaching/learning practices in the student's discipline.

 BSNS 7901 Seminar in Management 3 hrs.

 BSNS 7902 Seminar in Marketing 3 hrs.

 BSNS 7903 Seminar in Accounting 3 hrs.

 BSNS 7904 Seminar in Finance 3 hrs.

-Presentat ons and discussions of literatur e dealing with the theory and practice of i the

-Presentations and discussions of literature dealing with the theory and practice of the discipline.
-Includes the preparation and presentation of students' original work.
+Presentations and discussions of extensive literature dealing with the theory and practice of the discipline.
+Also emphasizes a review of research techniques and methods utilized in the discipline.

 BSNS 7911 Seminar: Adv.
 Applications of Ethical Reasoning in Management 3 hrs.
 BSNS 7912 Seminar: Adv.
 Applications of Ethical Reasoning in Marketing 3 hrs.
 BSNS 7913 Seminar: Adv.
 Applications of Ethical Reasoning in Accounting 3 hrs.
 BSNS 7914 Seminar: Adv.
 Applications of Ethical Reasoning in Finance 3 hrs.

-Utilizing f oundational material from common disciplines in the study of busine ess, these seminars address the impact of these fields of study on institutions, social settings, and cultures outside the individual organization.
+Utilizing foundational material from common disciplines in the study of business, these seminars address the impact of these fields of study on institutions, social settings, and cultures outside the individual organization.
 Potential issues to consider may include disciplinary impact of social problems, ethical responsibilities of a multi-national firm in foreign countries, and implications of the corporate structure model to cultural and societal issues.

-BSNS 7921Advanced Topics in Management3 hrs.BSNS 7922Advanced Topics in Marketing3 hrs.BSNS 7923Advanced Topics in Accounting3 hrs.BSNS 7924Advanced Topics in Finance3 hrs.
+BSNS 7921 Advanced Topics in Management 3 hrs.
+BSNS 7922 Advanced Topics in Marketing 3 hrs.
+BSNS 7923 Advanced Topics in Accounting 3 hrs.
+BSNS 7924 Advanced Topics in Finance 3 hrs.